 The second largest fund is the Ancillary Fund which accounts for the University's residence, dining, conference, bookstore, and retail clothing operations.
 These operations are completely supported by their own revenue and do not receive any government grants.
-The residence, conference and dining operations used \$2.7 million to support improvements to Thornton House Residence and other residence capital projects.
-The bookstore operations had a small year end deficit which will be recovered in future years.
+The residence, conference and dining operations used \$2.5 million to support improvements to Thornton House Residence and other capital projects.
+The bookstore operations had a small year end deficit which was offset by the retail clothing operation.